pkp/immersion/README.md

 **Galleys |** If there isn’t any CSS file attached to the HTML galley, the default theme’s style will be used.

-**Article Cover |** The cover image of the first article in each section will be displayed noticeably in full width and height on journal's landing page and issue page.
-The recommended image format is:
-- JPG for photographs or PNG for illustrations without photographs.
-- Of a much larger width than height with corresponded dimensions ratio of 4 : 1.

 ## License
 This theme is released under the GPL license.